 You might already know from a young age exactly what career you want.
-But, you might be the opposite of that and still not sure which career is for you.
+But, you might be the opposite of that and still unsure which career is for you.
 Take this into consideration and look back at week 2 where we discuss choosing a career.

 Once you know what sort of area you want to study, look into the courses available.
 There are so many similar courses, so it’s really important you research them and choose the course that inspires or interests you the most - you’ll be studying this for three years!
 If you haven’t already, look at week 8 for our top tips.